Magic, Vucevic beat Cavaliers in season opener

 TIP-INS

-Magic: Fultz shot 6 for 12.
-He missed all three of his 3-point attempts. … The Magic have won five of eight against the Cavaliers since losing 17 straight.
+Magic: Fultz made his first four shots, none of them from beyond 10 feet, and finished 6 for 12. … The Magic have won five of eight against the Cavaliers since losing 17 straight.

 UP NEXT